Reading now: Working close to traffic? How to use work platforms safely

 Visibility and road safety

 One of the greatest sources of danger is the lack of awareness of the construction site by motorists.
-Therefore, clearly visible machinery, integrated warning systems, and well-thought-out safety concepts are essential.
+Therefore, highly visible machinery, integrated warning systems, and well-thought-out safety concepts are essential.

 Suitable work platforms for road use